 Conducting legal research is an essential part of every lawyer’s practice.
 However, paid legal research tools can cut deeply into your budget, especially if you are a small legal practice or a solo attorney just starting a practice.
 Fortunately, free legal research tools and resources are abundant if you know where to look.

-Below, we review the top eight free legal research tools and other free resources you can find online.
+Below, we review the top nine free legal research tools and other free resources you can find online.

 A variety of universities, law libraries, institutes, and companies offer free legal research tools.